Encumbrance Certificate – Everything You Need to Know About EC_Banner

 2. Availing a Home Loan or a Property Loan

 When you apply for a Home Loan or a Loan Against Property, lenders will require an encumbrance certificate to ascertain any existing loans or liabilities before approving the loan.
-They will further create a new charge by registering a mortgage deed with the sub-registrar’s office.

 3. Withdrawal of Provident Fund